planetarium/NineChronicles.Headless/README.md

 <pre>
 $ docker run \
 --detach \
---publish [HOST_PORT]:[CONTAINER_PORT] \
 --volume 9c-volume:/app/data \
-planetariumhq/ninechronicles-headless \
+planetariumhq/ninechronicles-headless:latest \
-<a href = "#run" title="NineChronicles Standalone options">[NineChronicles Standalone Options]</a>
+<a href = "#run" title="NineChronicles Headless options">[NineChronicles Headless Options]</a>
 </pre>
 #### Note)
-* Instead of including the "--ice-server" option, allocate an Elastic IP to your instance and include it as the "--host" option and after adding an inbound port, include it as the "--port" option.
-Refer to these official docs on [Elastic IP allocation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) and [editing inbound rules](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-sg.html) for more information.
+* If you want to use the same headless options as your game client, refer to **`config.json`** under **`%localappdata%\Programs\Nine Chronicles\resources\app`**.
+* If you are using an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) on your AWS instance, you do not need to include the `--ice-server` option.
-* For mining, make sure to include "--private-key" option with your private key.
-Also, include "--libplanet-node" to run the default libplanet node.
+* For mining, make sure to include the `--private-key` option with your private key.
+Also, include `--libplanet-node` to run the default libplanet node.

 ![Docker Run](https://i.imgur.com/VlwFybj.png)